Skip to content

 • how timeline impacts are handled

 If change orders are expected, define a process now—not during construction chaos.
+Undefined change-order pricing is where buildout budgets quietly blow past the allowance — and every dollar over the allowance is your dollar.

 How BizLeaseCheck helps